kodi-svtplay/xbmc-svtplay/README.md

 To open the **context menu**, press "c" on a keyboard or long press "Menu" on Apple TV 2 (ATV2).

-## Using the Playlist
-The plugin includes a feature for adding videos to XBMC's playlist.

-### Add to Playlist
-Open the context menu (keyboard key "c") and click on "Add to playlist".

-### Remove from Playlist
-Open the playlist from the plugin's top menu.
-Highlight a video and then press on the context menu key ("c").

-### Start Playing the Playlist
-Open the playlist from the plugin's top menu.
-Click on "Play".

 ## Favorites
 TV programs in the A-Ö and category listings can be added as favorites.
 To add a program as a favorite, open the context menu, when a program is highlighted in the menu, and then click on "Add to favorites".